 Warning!
 The database file must be on the same machine as the database server.
 Managing a database file that is located on a network drive can lead to file corruption.

-This topic lists the available switches for the start_iq database-options parameters.
+Available switches for the start_iq database-options parameters.

 Specify these options after the database file.
 These options apply only to that database.
 These options apply only to the preceding database in the command syntax.